WVU-CS330-2024-08-Group02/ClimaCloset/frontend/src/README.md

 ```
 frontend/
-├── src/      # Includes the entire app set-up and UI design, and handles any user interactions
+├── src/      # Modifies the UI design and handles user interactions
 │   ├── assets        # Holds all images for the app
 │   ├── components    # xxxx
 │   ├── context       # xxxx